 My interests include traveling to experience different cultures, playing musical instruments, speech arts, analyzing legal issues, and of course, marketing!
 What drew me into marketing is its flexibility and the role it plays in different industries.
 I can think outside the box and be creative with the content and graphics I create.
 What I love about marketing is the freedom I get to express with my ideas in all creative and unique ways

-"I’m very interested in seeing how content is going to continue to play a role in marketing and in businesses success.
-Content is everything nowadays, and it’s critical to standout from all the clutter.
+"I’m very interested in seeing how content is going to continue to play a role in marketing and in business success.
+Content is everything nowadays, and it’s critical to stand out from all the clutter.
 It’s essential for engaging consumers, creating brand loyalty, and it will be interesting to see how it will be used to market to the next generation.
 With content, also comes influencers, which is another trend I’m excited to continue following and see how it impacts the industry. "

 "My greatest achievement would have to be helping grow a small business through its marketing and communications.
 I was able to grow their following as well as learn so many new ways to target customers, create content, and learn more about a new industry, barbering.
 Taking general lessons learnt in class and online and then actually applying them, has been so beneficial and personally rewarding."